Saranac River near Redford New York

 If the Saranac is high, crowded, rule-limited, or hard to access, compare the Schroon River for an Adirondack trout and salmon-stocked option, the Salmon River for a Lake Ontario run-fish plan, or the West Branch Ausable for pocket-water trout.

-Lake Champlain and tributary regulations apply.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Lake Champlain and smaller stream rules apply.
 DEC reminds anglers that fall rules restrict weighted baits, lures, and flies in this system.

 Plattsburgh lower river